Aciclovir 800 mg Tablets

 Treatment should continue for five days.

-No specific data are available on the suppression of herpes simplex infections or the treatment of herpes zoster infections in immunocompetent children.
+No specific data are available on the treatment of herpes zoster infections in immunocompetent children.

 For treatment of neonatal herpes virus infections, intravenous aciclovir is recommended.